 - Telling what a character looks like.
 This is a tricky one.
 Instead of just saying, for example, a character is tall, look to show it.
 “He had to stoop under every doorway”, for instance.

-- Telling what a character sees, hears, smells, touches, tastes, and feels emotionally.
+- Telling what a character sees, hears, smells, touches, tastes, and feels on an emotional level.
 We’ll go into more detail with this below.

-Let’s start with an easy pointer.
-A character should never tell another character something they already know.
+Let’s start with an easy pointer—dialogue.
+A character should avoid telling another character something they already know.
 It’s intrusive and lazy.
 Here’s one of Stein’s examples:

 “Henry, your son the doctor is at the door.”

 This sentence is just … urgh.
-Forced to fuck.
-Conveys no image whatsoever.
+Forced to hell.
+Conveys no imagery whatsoever.
 See what you think of this version: